 If you have the wisdom of emptiness but no bodhicitta, you will not achieve full progress on the path.
 If you have no wisdom of emptiness but have bodhicitta, you are on the way no matter what happens.”

-When we develop this kind of motivation to be of benefit to others and then put it into play, enlightenment is no longer an abstract idea.
-I think it becomes something real and attainable.
-I think compassion is enlightenment, or at least, the very edge of something like enlightenment.
-The thought of awakening opens a door that offers us a glimpse of enlightenment and the more bodhicitta we generate opens the door a little wider.
+When we develop this kind of motivation to be of benefit to others and then put it into action, enlightenment is no longer an abstract idea.
+I think it becomes something real and attainable, although I’ve always felt there is no ultimate or final enlightenment.
+Compassion is enlightenment, or at least, the very edge of something like enlightenment.
+The thought of awakening opens a door that offers us a glimpse of enlightenment and the more bodhicitta we generate the wider the door opens.

 Lama Govinda explains it this way,